-Q\Branch (+1, ADDR1, ADDR2, ADDR3), INDEX.
+Q_Branch(+1, ADDR1, ADDR2, ADDR3), INDEX.

 In this instruction, ADDR1, ADDR2, and ADDR3 are specified, but ADDR0 is missing.
-ADDR0 is replaced by "+1", which shows the next address of the current instruction.
+ADDR0 is replaced by "+1", which corresponds to the next address of the current instruction.
 This instruction performs the following operations:

-• Let i be the value specified by INDEX.
+• Let i be the value of INDEX.
 If (i = 0) then goto the next address of the current instruction, else goto ADDRi.

-Lemma 3.1 An arbitrary QDD can be evaluated by a program consisting of the following instructions:
+Lemma 4.1: An arbitrary QDD can be evaluated by a program consisting of the following instructions:

+Q_Branch(+1,ADDR1,ADDR2,ADDR3),INDEX

+GOTO ADDR

-Q\Branch(+1,ADDR1,ADDR2,ADDR3),INDEX GOTO ADDR Output DATA, and GOTO ADDR
+Output DATA, and GOTO ADDR